Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The tenth intercostal nerve terminates at the umbilicus.

-The twelfth (subcostal) thoracic is distributed to the abdominal wall and groin.
+The twelfth (subcostal) thoracic nerve is distributed to the abdominal wall and groin.